baylonp/crypto_project/README.md

 # Crypto_project

 Through this project I aim at explaining few concepts about cryptography I have learnt along the way.
 It is NOT a programming excercise, I am not showcasing my ability in writing C code (not much, sry) , it is out of scope.
-What I want to explain are few cool concepts I understood while programming using OpenSSL
+What I want to explain are few cool concepts I understood while programming using OpenSSL.

+This project has been developed with the help of Davide Di Rocco, a colleague of mine.

 ## Project Details